 I’ve been sober for 500 days, y’all!
 It feels surreal sometimes.
 There are moments when I still feel like that 20-something party girl who was dancing on bars and taking body shots off of strangers.
 I have moments where I ask myself, “Am I really a sober blogger?!?!”.
 Yes I am!
 And I fucking love it.
 While recovery has its ups and downs, I’m grateful for it every single day.
 These 500 days have been full of happiness, heartbreak, anger, new adventures, and personal growth.
 Here’s 5 of my recent favorites memories in my first 500 Days of Sobriety:

-Therapy didn’t come to me as an option until August 2016, when I was just over 9 months sober.
-During the first 9 months of my sobriety, or as I like to call it – BT (“before therapy”), I talked about what I was going through to anyone and everyone who was willing to lend an ear.
-My go-to person was my therapy-advocating roommate.
-She listened to me, gave excellent advice, and found gracious ways to sneak in the whole “you should see a therapist” message.
-I’d get annoyed, but then after the 100th time, it finally sunk in.
+The first 9 months of my sobriety, or as I like to call it, BT (before therapy), I talked about what I was going through to anyone who was willing to listen.
+That was usually my therapy-advocating roommate.
+She listened to me, gave excellent advice, and found graciaous ways to sneak in the whole “you should see a therapist” message.
+I’d get annoyed, then after the 100th time, it finally sunk in.
 I realized that my neuroses weren’t so cute after all.
+I felt like Carrie Bradshaw circa season two of Sex and the City.

 As I continue into my second year of sobriety, I decided to follow my passion of personal growth.
 I chopped my hair off, enrolled in Spanish classes and sketch writing classes, and even went on a couple of dates (that’s a pretty big deal for me, but more on that next time).